|Image source: polyvore.com|

 “Superstition usually involves an unreasoning fear of the unknown and a false concept of causation (that a black cat, for example, may be the cause of bad luck) [Shelton, As the Romans Did at 417].”

 All of the above suggests that superstitio is best understood as a case of religio, which includes what some might call magic, being taken to extreme lengths; that is to say it is essentially over the top (OTT).
 A contemporary example of superstitio might be observed in the concept of Satan; it is one thing to say there is malevolence in the world, another to stitch together a super being such as “the devil”, who is thought to be wholly evil and very powerful.
 This is a case of being OTT.
 The Old Testament story of Moses’ reaction to the idol of the golden calf is another.
 The idea of a God being so intensely jealous and malicious that he effectively orders you to murder 3000 of your fellow people (Exodus 32) is to paint that God in a grotesque light – neither Lucretius, Cicero, Marcus Aurelius or Plotinus (the greatest philosophers of the Roman era, representing the major philosophical schools of ancient Europe) would have approved of such an extreme show of religious fear and superstitio.
-This is not to make claims that Abrahamic faiths have a particular affinity for superstition, for there are many sensible (ie, moderate) Jews and Christians.
-I refer to Judeo-Christians only because their practices and beliefs are well known.
-Superstitio does not necessarily arise because one is a Jew, a Christian or a Pagan, it arises when one engages in OTT actions as a result of harbouring OTT fears and beliefs.
+This is not to make claims that Christians have a particular affinity for superstition, for there are many sensible (ie, moderate) Christians.
+I refer to them only because their practices and beliefs are well known.
+Superstitio does not necessarily arise because one is a Christian or a Pagan, it arises when one engages in OTT actions as a result of harbouring OTT fears and beliefs.
 Not only does it insult the Gods, and the universe in its sacred totality, but it degrades the person, both in her ability to reason, to keep emotion and imagination in check, and in her ability to take responsibility for her actions.
 We should not both credit and blame the Gods for every small thing that happens to us.
 If we are religious we allow for interaction between deities and humans, and we do not ignore divine signs and omens, for to be indifferent to them is to be impious, but on the other hand, though we ask the Gods to look favourably upon us, we recognise that it is also what we do, our hard work (or lack thereof), that goes toward determining the outcome.
 I will let Turcan have the final word.

 “Superstitio concerned ... the exaggerations or aberrations of an uncontrolled mysticism.
 In Rome, people had always steered clear of imagination and the surge of emotions in religious matters, [including] fringe prophesying ...
 The Romans certainly asked their Gods to look favourably upon them, but above all to reassure them in their plans and back them in their actions.
 The adage ‘God helps them who helps themselves’ exactly suited their inveterate pragmatism [Turcan, The Gods of Ancient Rome at 10-11].”